iai-group/guidelines/python/README.md

 Keep in mind that **сode is read more often than it is written**.

 We follow the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
-This document highlights a number of peculiarities to pay special attention to, as well as complements the Google style guide on issues not specified there.
+This document highlights a number of peculiarities to pay special attention to, and potentially complements the Google style guide on issues not specified there.

+*TODO(Ivica) Blurb on using virtual environments.* Unless stated otherwise, we assume Python 3.6+.

+We use an auto-formatter (specifically, [Black](https://github.com/psf/black)) to ensure that we are consistent with the style guide.
+This directly reduces the need for discussions about formatting questions.

+*TODO(Krisztian): Paragraph on linting."

+You are strongly encouraged to use [PyCharm](https://www.jetbrains.com/pycharm/) as IDE.
+A [free educational license](https://www.jetbrains.com/community/education/) is available for both students and educators.
+However, any other IDE may be used as long as it is configured accordingly.

 ## Highlighted from the Google Python Style Guide